AvtsVivek/JoSi/scr/SilvaMindControlBook/040-Chap4-Dynamic-Meditation/ReadMe.md

 2. "Go into tins" means to put something into a tin or cans, or to preserve it in a tin.
 For example, you might put food into tins to preserve it.

-3. vividly /ˈvɪvɪdli/ adverb
+3. `vividly` /ˈvɪvɪdli/ adverb
    1. in a way that produces powerful feelings or strong, clear images in the mind.
    2. "Margaret remembers vividly the day she received the grim news"
    3. in an intensely deep or bright manner.
    4. "flowers of different hues shining vividly in the bright sunshine"

-4.
+6. asdf

+7.